the-butterfly-effect/tbe/README.md

 If you downloaded the installer, you now have an icon on your desktop: just (double-)click it to enjoy the game.

-There are 45 levels.
+There are 76 levels.
-All levels up to "Find the Message" are definitely playable, a few levels may need a bit more polish.
+All 63 levels up to and including "Find the Message" are definitely playable, a few levels may need a bit more polish.
 The levels after "Find the Message" are harder levels, play at your own risk!